 Greece – financial mythology and most certainly a real tragedy.

-Greek debt has been rapidly rising – estimates put Debt to GDP at more than 170% – clearly not a good indicator of anything other than a major problem.
-The cause of this is significant government borrowing, poor economic management and rampant tax evasion – again, all the hallmarks of a major problem.
+Greek debt has rapidly risen.
+Estimates put Debt to GDP at more than 170%.
+Clearly not a good indicator of anything other than a major problem.
+The cause of this is significant government borrowing.
+Poor economic management and rampant tax evasion – again.
+All the hallmarks of a major problem.

 Fifth – how about take your bat and ball and no longer play.
 The option of dropping from the Euro, back to Drachma is also a possibility.
 Again, this is not overly palatable – but certainly a realistic prospect.
-An interesting sidebar is that Greece has spent more (as a proportion of GDP) on its armed forces than any other of its European cousins, with the exception of the UK.
+An interesting sidebar is that Greece has spent more (as a proportion of GDP) on its armed forces.
+Than any other of its European cousins, with the exception of the UK.
 Not that relevant?
-With unemployment running at such high levels, what are the chances of social unrest, especially amongst the youth generation?
-More so, what are the chances of a military coup – reasonable, I would suggest, given the Country’s history, and the depth of the economic problems.
-After all, it’s kind of hard to get paid when your counterparty is replying to you, albeit from the turret of a tank!
+With unemployment running at such high levels.
+What are the chances of social unrest, especially amongst the youth generation?
+More so, what are the chances of a military coup – reasonable.
+I would suggest, given the Country’s history.
+And the depth of the economic problems.
+After all, it’s kind of hard to paid.
+When your counterparty is replying to you, albeit from the turret of a tank!

-So, how about this instead – Greece drops from the Euro, the debts get written off, and then we all head down to the local Taverna for some Ouzo and Koftas – of course, with a “cash only” bar!!
+So, how about this instead.
+Greece drops from the Euro, the debts get write off.
+And then we all head down to the local Taverna.
+For some Ouzo and Koftas.
+Of course, with a “cash only” bar!!